cresset-template/cresset/README.md

   their projects on the NGC images provided by NVIDIA.
 Note that the NGC images change between different releases and that configurations for one release may not work for another one.
-- `hub` is derived from the official PyTorch Docker Hub image and serves a similar function as the `ngc` service described above.
-However, the PyTorch Docker images have a more stable interface than the NGC images.
 - `simple` is derived from the Official Ubuntu Linux image by default as some corporations restrict the use of Docker images not officially verified by Docker.
 It installs all packages via `conda` by default and can optionally